-MAXAPER an array defining upper limits for particle coordinates, essentially defining the aperture to trigger particle loss.
+- RECLOSS flag to create in memory a table named "trackloss" containing the coordinates of lost particles.
+(Default: false) See TRACK section for the details. - MAXAPER an array defining upper limits for particle coordinates, essentially defining the aperture to trigger particle loss.
 (Default: {0.1, 0.01, 0.1, 0.01, 1.0, 0.1}) Please watch that the check is performed directly on the PTC variables, therefore the last 2 variables change their meaning depending if TIME switch of PTC is set to true or false, see PTC\SETSWITCH command for more details.
 If TOTALPATH is set to true then check on the 5th coordinate is not done.
 If ELEMENT\BY\ELEMENT is false then the check is performed only at the end of each turn (at the end of the layout).

-NORM\NO order of the Normal Form.

-NORM\NO=1 makes the Normal Form linear (always true for MAD-X).
+NORM\NO order of the internally used Transfer Maps and Normal Forms.
+NORM\NO=1 makes them linear (always true for MAD-X).
+The Transfer Maps are used to transform track coordinates from START to given observation point if ELEMENT\BY\ELEMENT is false.
+The Normal Form is used to transform coordinates between Cartesian and action-angle variables.
+(Default: 1)

-NORM\OUT a logical switch to transform canonical variables to action-angle variables.
+NORM_OUT a logical switch to transform canonical variables to action-angle variables.
+(Default: false)

-FILE is omitted, no output is written to file.

-if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.

-The actual name of the output file is constructed from tyhe baseline given with FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.
+- FILE if FILE is omitted, no output is written to file. if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.
+The actual name of the output file is constructed from the baseline given with FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.
+(Default: "track") - EXTENSION a string providing the filename extension for the track table files, e.g., txt, doc...
+(Default: nil) - FFILE defines the periodicity n of the printout: coordinates are printed every n turns.
+(Default: 1) - X, PX, Y, PY, T, PT the initial canonical coordinates for the closed orbit search.
+(Default: 0.0) - RADIATION a logical flag to turn on the synchrotron radiation calculated by an internal procedure of PTC.

-(Default: "track")

-EXTENSION a string providing the filename extension for the track table files, e.g., txt, doc...

-(Default: nil)

-FFILE defines the periodicity n of the printout: coordinates are printed every n turns.

-RADIATION a logical flag to turn on the synchrotron radiation calculated by an internal procedure of PTC.

 The option RADIATION has precedence over RADIATION\MODEL1 when both are activated.

-RADIATION\MODEL1 a logical flag to turn on the synchrotron radiation according to the method given in [33].
+(Default: false) - RADIATION\MODEL1 a logical flag to turn on the synchrotron radiation according to the method given in [33].
 This model simulates quantum excitation via a random number generator and tables for photon emission.
 It can be used only with the option ELEMENT\BY\ELEMENT.

-RADIATION\ENERGY\LOSS a logical flag to add back the average energy loss thereby taking only the quantum excitation into effect.
+- RADIATION\ENERGY\LOSS a logical flag to add back the average energy loss thereby taking only the quantum excitation into effect.
 It applies only when for RADIATION\MODEL1 is active.

-RADIATION\QUAD a logical flag to add the effect of synchrotron radiation in quadrupoles.
+(Default: false) - RADIATION\QUAD a logical flag to add the effect of synchrotron radiation in quadrupoles.
 It supplements either model RADIATION or RADIATION\MODEL1.

-BEAM\ENVELOPE a logical switch to activate the calculation of the beam envelopes with PTC.
+(Default: false) - BEAM\ENVELOPE a logical switch to activate the calculation of the beam envelopes with PTC.
 It requires the options RADIATION and ICASE=6.

-SPACE\CHARGE [under construction]

-a logical flag to activate the simulation of space charge forces between particles.
+(Default: false) - SPACE\CHARGE [under construction] a logical flag to activate the simulation of space charge forces between particles.